The 25 de Abril Bridge in the capital city of Lisbon Portugal is the longest suspension connect in Europe.

 São Jorge Castle Is A Moorish Castle

-While touring places to see in Lisbon make sure to embrace the cities food, wine and culture.
+While touring places to see in Lisbon make sure to embrace the city’s food, wine, and culture.
 From classic walking tours to car hires to get you from different sites around the city.
-Everything is alive and with wonderious possibilities each day you are there.
+Everything is alive and with wonderous possibilities each day you are there.